ndaneil/interactive-3d-screen/README.md

         return output
 ```

-Then the main part of the face detection is put in the `FaceDetectorAndLocalizer` class:
+Then the main part of the face detection is in the `FaceDetectorAndLocalizer` class:

 ``` python
 class FaceDetectorAndLocalizer: